nabeelvalley/docs/src/content/blog-md/2025/01-10/use-a-password-manager-they-said.md

 [This announcement](https://support.microsoft.com/en-us/account-billing/changes-to-microsoft-authenticator-autofill-09fd75df-dc04-4477-9619-811510805ab6) outlines the details but I absolutely love the solution

-Basically, you have to download _Edge_ in order to get passwords to autofill at the OS level_._ But what if you don't want to use that but just want your passwords?
+Basically, you have to download _Edge_ in order to get passwords to autofill at the OS level.
+But what if you don't want to use that but just want your passwords?
 Well you can still use _Edge_ since that's now where passwords live

 Okay.
 So I downloaded _Edge_ on my phone (where I was using _Authenticator_) with the hope that I'd be able to export my passwords.
 Nope.